TESA-workshops/ageing-best-practices-2023/README.md

 Proceedings (Can.
 Tech.
 Rep.), which can hopefully be collaboratively written during the workshop.

-GitHub repository to share presentations and other resources.
+This GitHub repository to share presentations and other resources.